4.1 The conference of difference

 The model predicts that the same counterfactual logic applies in AI ethics: an AI system designed without reciprocity (do(R = low)) will predictably drift toward harmful outcomes, regardless of its other capabilities.
 This is not speculation but a causal prediction grounded in the causal necessity of the CoD.

-4.1.4.4 Limitations and Further Refinement
+4.1.4.4 Limitations and further refinement

 The SCM presented here is intentionally minimal.
 A fully specified model would require: